Code of Conduct Article III: Student Conduct, Section C

 • Gambling Wagering money or property; I-II

-• Harassment/Bullying/CyberBullying/Discrimination: As defined above; I-III
+• Harassment/Bullying/CyberBullying/Discrimination: As defined in this Code; I-III

-• Hazing: As defined above; I-III
+• Hazing: As defined in this Code; I-III

 • Indecent Exposure: Exposing the private parts of the body in a lewd or indecent manner; I-II